open-edge-insights/eii-tools/JupyterNotebook/README.md

     ```

 4. In the consolidated `build/docker-compose.yml` file, for the `ia_jupyter_notebook` service, change `read_only: true` to `read_only: false`.

 5. Run the `docker-compose up -d ia_jupyter_notebook` command.

 6. In VS Code, install the `Remote - Containers` extension.

 7. Using the shortcut key combination `(Ctrl+Shift+P)` access the Command Palette.

 8. In the Command Palette, run the `Remote-Containers: Attach to Running Container` command.

 9. Select the `ia_jupyter_notebook` container.

 10. In the `ia_jupyter_notebook` container, install the `Python` and `Jupyter` extensions.

 11. In the Command Palette, run the `Jupyter: Specify Jupyter server for connections` command.

     >**Note:**
     > If the `Jupyter: Specify Jupyter server for connections` command is not available, then run the `Jupyter: Specify local or remote Jupyter server for connections` command.

 12. Choose `Existing: Specify the URI of an existing server` when prompted to select how to connect to Jupyter Notebook.

 13. Enter the server's URI (hostname) with the authentication token (included with a ?token= URL parameter), when prompted to enter the URI of a Jupyter server.
 Refer to the sample URL mentioned in the previous procedure.

-14. Open the `/home/eiiuser` folder to update the respective udf_template and the main notebooks and re-run.
+14. Open the `/home/eiiuser` folder to update the respective udf_template and the main notebooks and rerun.

 15. To create a Jupyter notebook, run the `Jupyter: Create New Jupyter Notebook` command in the Command Palette.

 16. To save the UDF, go to **More Actions (...)**, and then, select **Export**.

 17. When prompted **Export As**, select **Python Script**.

 18. From the **File** menu, click **Save As**.

 19. Select **Show Local**.

 20. Enter the name and save the file.

-> **Note:**
->
-> You cannot upload files to the workspace in VS Code due to the limitation with the Jupyter Notebook plugin.
+>**Note:** You cannot upload files to the workspace in VS Code due to the limitation with the Jupyter Notebook plugin.
 To use this functionality, access the Jupyter notebook through a web browser.